LuckyPray/DexKit/doc-source/src/en/index.md

     public constructor(loadPackageParam: LoadPackageParam) {
         this.hostClassLoader = loadPackageParam.classLoader
         val apkPath = loadPackageParam.appInfo.sourceDir
+        // DexKit creation is a time-consuming operation, please do not create the object repeatedly.
+        // If you need to use it globally, please manage the life cycle yourself and ensure
+        // that the .close() method is called when not needed to prevent memory leaks.
+        // Here we use `Closable.use` to automatically close the DexKitBridge instance.
         DexKitBridge.create(apkPath)?.use { bridge ->
             isVipHook(bridge)
             // Other hook ...